xpcoffee/nvim-markdown-adaptor/README.md

 [Neovim](https://neovim.io/) plugin which adapts markdown files to external targets (one-way sync).

-> ❗❗ WARNING  This repo is real-buggy, and not ready for public consumption.
-Use at your own risk.
-WARNING ❗❗
+> WARNING❗❗ This repo is real-buggy, and not ready for public consumption.
+Use at your own risk. ❗❗WARNING

 ## Goals (as of 2024-08)